b4sudhir/Smart-Switch/README.md

 # Smart Switch

-  Blynk with Dynamic Auth Key and Wifi Pages
+Blynk with Dynamic Auth Key and Wifi Details.
 This Project is basically based on Blink Inject.
 Blynk with lots of changes done by our team.